nusolar/sc6-pic32-code/README.md

 ----
 Chris implemented <i>absolutely everything</i> in
 <a href="http://en.wikipedia.org/wiki/X_Macro">X macros</a>.
 Understanding their
-syntax is necessary to read our code.
+syntax is recommended before reading our code.
 Peruse with caution.

 ### Project names beginning with `car_` go on the car.
 `car_bms` — lots of BMS